Réseau Express Régional: Characteristics

 The RER contains 257 stations, 33 of which are within the city of Paris, and runs over 602 km of track, including 81.5 km underground.
 Each line passes through the city almost wholly underground and on tracks dedicated to the RER, but some city center tracks are shared between line D and line B. The RER is operated partly by RATP, the authority that operates most public transport in Paris, and partly by SNCF, the national rail operator.
-The system uses a single fare structure and operates a through-service.
+The system, which is structured in a traditional radial arrangement, operates a through-service and uses a single fare model that works seamlessly with several other public transit systems.
 Total traffic on the central sections of lines A and B, operated by RATP, was 452 million people in 2006; in the same year, total traffic on all Paris area commuter lines operated by SNCF (both RER and Transilien trains) was 657 million.

 RATP manages 65 RER stations, including all stations on Line A east of Nanterre-Préfecture and those on the branch to Saint-Germain-en-Laye.
 It also operates stations on Line B south of Gare du Nord.
 Other stations on the two lines and those on lines C, D and E are operated by SNCF.
 Of the RER stations operated by RATP, 9 have interchanges with Métro lines, and 9 allow transfer to SNCF's Transilien service.
+In comparison to the Metro, the RER provides better coverage of Paris's suburbs and typically operates at higher speeds and with greater distances between stations.
+Within the city center, RER services practice limited stop operations.